We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - how staff can report incidents or injuries while working at home

-- providing guidance on safe home office environments
+- giving guidance on safe home office environments

 - letting workers borrow equipment from the office if available